 Feast of Covo – Osimo

-The Feast of Covo, or Feast of Còu (cart in the dialect of Osimo), is a religious event celebrated in the first Sunday of August (this year on August 2, 2020) in the district of Campocavallo in Osimo, in the province of Ancona.
+The Feast of Covo, or Feast of Còu (cart in the dialect of Osimo), is a religious event celebrated in the first Sunday of August in the district of Campocavallo in Osimo, in the province of Ancona.

 The first edition of Covo dates back to 1939 when a farmer, Clemente Ciavattini. with his sons and other local farmers realized the first cart that represented the coronation Crown, located in Campocavallo Sanctuary.

 After the construction of the wooden skeleton, the ears of the grain are weaved together.

 On August 5 1939 the feast was officialized thanks to the support of the bishop and Father Carlo Grillantini.
 Once it was completed, the Crown was brought as a thanksgiving offering for the harvest prosperity.

 Photos: from the official website and Facebook of the event